 To accomplish this scenario, create building scene layer package files (.slpk) from building layers sourced from Revit.
 Because there are no special requirements for maintaining or visualizing the building information, the building scene layer can be replaced regularly and archived, if needed.
 This workflow allows the data provider to generate content derived from the source BIM files in a form that can be consumed by the user in ArcGIS.
 Filters can be predefined in the building scene layer to highlight specific project information, such as recently installed fire equipment.

-- Add a Revit file to an ArcGIS Proscene, which then appears as a building layer in ArcGIS Pro.
+- Add a BIM file workspace (Revit or IFC) to an ArcGIS Pro scene, which then appears as a building layer in ArcGIS Pro.

 - Adjust the information you want to include in the building scene layer as needed.
 For example, remove categories or move them to different disciplines to organize the content as you want it to appear in GIS experiences.